-This service area provides access to telecommunication services and assistive technology for Virginia citizens who are deaf, hard of hearing, deafblind or speech disabled.
+This service area provides access to telecommunication services and assistive technology for Virginia citizens who are deaf, hard of hearing, deafblind or who have difficulty speaking.
 The service area comprises two agency programs, Virginia Relay and the Technology Assistance Program (TAP).
 Direct services include:

-- Oversight of federally-mandated Telecommunication Relay Services; - Administration of the Commonwealth's Telecommunications Relay Services Fund contracts; - · Financial assistance for purchase of telecommunication-related assistive devices for qualified applicants; and - Technical assistance for and demonstration of devices for persons who are deaf, hard of hearing, or speech-disabled.
+- Oversight of federally-mandated Telecommunications Relay Services; - Administration of the Commonwealth's Telecommunications Relay Services Fund contracts; - · Financial assistance for purchase of telecommunication-related assistive devices for qualified applicants; and - Technical assistance for and demonstration of devices for persons who are deaf, hard of hearing, or speech-disabled.